Mellanox Technologies: 2018–acquisition

 In a "board battle," Starboard sent a letter to shareholders asking them to entirely replace the board of directors.
 At the time, Mellanox had a $3.3 billion market value.
 Starboard said it would nominate nine candidates for election to the company's board, including Starboard head Jeffrey Smith.

 In May, 2018, stockholders approved the company's governance proposals related to the possibility of the contested board elections.

 By June, 2018, three board members agreed to step down and be replaced by two Starboard candidates and one agreed upon by both sides.

 In 2019, Mellanox was acquired for $6.9 billion by Nvidia Corporation making it one of the largest mergers and acquisitions in 2019.

+Other companies willing to acquire Mellanox were Intel, Xilinx and Microsoft.

 Founder and long-term CEO Eyal Waldman left the company in November, 2020.
 He made an estimated $240 million on the acquisition.

 Products and market

-Mellanox is a fabless semiconductor company, which then sells products based on those semiconductor integrated circuits, commonly called "chips".
+Mellanox was a fabless semiconductor company, which then sold products based on those semiconductor integrated circuits.

-Since at least 2011, its chips have been produced by Taiwan Semiconductor Manufacturing Corp (TSMC).
+Starting from at least 2011, its chips were produced by Taiwan Semiconductor Manufacturing Corp (TSMC).

-Mellanox Technologies provides Ethernet and InfiniBand network adapters, switches and cables for servers and storage used in cloud and enterprise data centers based on internally developed integrated circuits.
+Mellanox Technologies provided Ethernet and InfiniBand network adapters, switches and cables for servers and storage used in cloud and enterprise data centers based on internally developed integrated circuits.

-In 2017, 2018, and 2019, Mellanox had two customers, Hewlett-Packard and Dell EMC, each of which contributed more than 10% of the company's revenues.
+Mellanox had two major customers, Hewlett-Packard and Dell EMC, which each contributed more than 10% of revenues in 2017, 2018, and 2019.

-Mellanox specializes in switched fabrics for enterprise data centers and high performance computing, when high data rates and low latency are required such as in a computer cluster.
+Mellanox specialized in switched fabrics for enterprise data centers and high performance computing, when high data rates and low latency are required such as in a computer cluster.

 One typical application was a large database management system.

-Mellanox network adapter and switches support remote direct memory access (RDMA) and RDMA over Converged Ethernet.
+Mellanox network adapter and switches supported remote direct memory access (RDMA) and RDMA over Converged Ethernet.